Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Technologies

-In this context, the authors in~\cite{arani2023haps} considered an heterogeneous network with \ac{UAV} \acp{LAPS} and \ac{HAPS}, aiming at optimizing fairness and \ac{QoS} for \acp{GUE}.
-The proposed approach combines \ac{DRL} with fixed-point iteration to determine the optimal \acp{UAV} positions, \ac{3D} trajectories, and channel allocation strategies based on real-time traffic~load.
-A \ac{RL}-based approach is proposed to optimize \ac{UAV} base station positioning in emergency scenarios where rapid deployment is critical \cite{ibanez2025optimizing}.
-By leveraging radio signal sensing and \ac{PPO}, \acp{UAV} dynamically learn and generalize positioning strategies across diverse user mobility patterns.
-Their numerical evaluations demonstrate the algorithm’s adaptability, consistently achieving throughput above 7 Mbps in simpler scenarios — close to the maximum achievable rate of 8 Mbps — and maintaining robust performance even in more complex, dynamic environments such as multi-cluster and hotspot user movements.
+In this context, Nguyen~\textit{et al.}~\cite{nguyen2022deep} developed a deep \ac{RL}-based offloading strategy for \ac{HAPS}-assisted vehicular networks.
+The partial task offloading problem was formulated as a \ac{MDP} and solved using the \ac{DDPG} algorithm.
+Among all evaluated schemes, the \ac{DDPG}-based approach achieves the highest task success rate, with only a 0.7\% failure rate when the task size is 1.2 Mbits.

-The study in~\cite{dahrouj2023machine} highlighted the advantages of optimizing user scheduling in space-\ac{HAPS}-ground networks by ensembling deep neural networks.
+Dahrouj, Liu, and Alouini~\cite{dahrouj2023machine} highlighted the advantages of optimizing user scheduling in space-\ac{HAPS}-ground networks by ensembling deep neural networks.
 In particular, it was demonstrated that, when the ensemble size increases, the suggested approach performs better than all existing offline optimization strategies, with a sum-rate improvement of up to 26\%.

-Considering \ac{RL} techniques, the authors in~\cite{naous2023reinforcement} addressed key challenges such as limited resources, integration with \acp{TN}, and the need for intelligent control of aerial \acp{BS}.
-They also provided a detailed taxonomy of \ac{RL} applications in \ac{NTN}.
-The study \cite{nguyen2022deep} develops a deep \ac{RL}-based offloading strategy for \ac{HAPS}-assisted vehicular networks.
-The partial task offloading problem is formulated as a \ac{MDP} and solved using the \ac{DDPG} algorithm.
-Among all evaluated schemes, the \ac{DDPG}-based approach achieves the highest task success rate, with only a 0.7\% failure rate when the task size is 1.2 Mbits.
-The authors in~\cite{wu2023joint} focused on an integrated satellite-\ac{HAPS}-\ac{TN} architecture to enhance network performance by using \acp{RIS} for signal reflection.
-Specifically, they optimized transmit beamforming and \ac{RIS} phase shifts, a complex problem due to \ac{RIS} constraints.
-The study employed a \ac{DRL} algorithm for effective online optimization, demonstrating superior performance, speed, and feasibility in real-time decision-making through simulations.

-In~\cite{sharifi2023deep}, a deep SARSA-based \ac{RL} algorithm was proposed for user scheduling in a wireless network with a \ac{HAPS} backup.
+Also, Sharifi~\textit{et al.}~\cite{sharifi2023deep} proposed a deep SARSA-based \ac{RL} algorithm for user scheduling in a wireless network with a \ac{HAPS} backup.
 Modeled as an \ac{MDP}, it operated with outdated \ac{CSI} to maximize sum-rate while minimizing active antennas at the \ac{HAPS} for energy savings.
 Results showed near-optimal sum-rate performance, and a heuristic method was also introduced for solving the scheduling problem.